collabovid/collabovid/scrape/README.md

 The scrape app is responsible for keeping the article data up-to-date.
 On the one hand, the app provides interfaces between the external data sources and our internal database.
-On the other hand, different tools are provided, concerning the maintance of the data.
+On the other hand, different tools are provided, concerning the maintenance of the data.

 ## Interface to external article data sources
 ### Data Sources